thetayloredman/ProtoBot/README.md

 A Discord furry bot

+## Status of this project

+**This project is still alive and maintained.** I've just gotten less time to work on it lately.

+*If you want to help maintain,* shoot me a message on Discord (BadBoyHaloCat#1826)

 ## Recovering from a recent force-push

 On Sunday, February 21 at 12:43 PM PST, [thetayloredman](https://github.com/thetayloredman) force-pushed to this repository to update commit messages.